Split / Merge (Distributed Builds)

 anodizer release --splitanodizer release --merge

-Loads all context.json files from dist/*/ subdirectories, merges the artifact lists, and runs the full post-build pipeline (archives, checksums, signing, release, publish, blob storage, announce).
+Loads all context.json files from dist/*/ subdirectories, merges the artifact lists, and runs the full post-build pipeline (archives, checksums, signing, release, blob storage, publish, announce).

 anodizer release --mergeanodizer continue --merge